mortie/langbot/README.md

 # Langbot

-## Creating a pod with macOS
+## Creating an image

-1. Download podman: `brew install podman`
-2. Set up a virtual machine: `podman machine init --cpus 8 --memory 8096`
-3. Start it up: `podman machine start`
+1. Install podman
-4. Build the image: `podman build -t langbot .`
+2. Build an image: `podman build -t langbot .`

+## Running a language

-5. Start the container: `podman run --rm -it langbot bash`
+Run `podman run --rm -i langbot ./scripts/run.sh <language>`.
+It will run the code from stdin.
-6. Compile language implementations: `./scripts/compile-all.sh`